-Today’s schools are tasked to produce children who will not only fit into this new world, but who will also be comfortable to un-learn, de-learn, re-learn and adapt with the changing times.
-It is our duty to ensure that we do not let our children down by clinging to old ways that may have worked during the industrial revolution, but which will certainly not be effective in the 21st or 22nd century.
-In addition, we should be very concerned about whether or not we are on the right track, and whether we are preparing our children adequately enough to thrive and excel.
+Today’s schools are tasked to produce children who will not only fit into this new world but who will also be comfortable to un-learn, de-learn, re-learn and adapt to the changing times.
+It is our duty to ensure that we do not let our children down in preparing them adequately enough to thrive and excel.

 To paraphrase Arthur Ashe, what is important is that we start where we are, using what we have to do what we can.
 This article is aimed at highlighting a few points that will hopefully steer you in the right direction.

-- There exists a range of teaching methods, such as project-based learning, self-directed learning, inquiry-based learning, blended learning, and experiential learning, to mention just a few.
-All of these methods only find meaning within the context of knowing and understanding how children learn and having a good grasp of the different learning styles that exist within your classroom.
-Only then, will you be able to incorporate the most appropriate teaching methods to meet the varied needs of your children.
+- There exists a range of approaches to use, such as project-based learning, self-directed learning, inquiry-based learning, blended learning, and experiential learning, to mention just a few.
+All these approaches only find meaning within the context of knowing and understanding how children learn to meet the varied needs of your children and the future world.